chaturec/chaturbate-recorder-and-downloader/README.md

 ## ChatuRec Software License (Activation, Upgrade) Number

-Use "CHATUREC-TRIAL" as your license (activation, upgrade) number.
+Use "CHATUREC-TRIAL" as your license key for activation or upgrades during the trial period.

-We will soon list exclusive NFTs for sale, each granting lifetime access to our software.
-These NFTs will be strictly limited, ensuring their uniqueness and value.
-Once the NFTs are available for purchase, this trial will no longer be valid.
-Additional details on the NFTs and how to use them will be provided soon.
-Based in the Netherlands, we adhere to all applicable laws to ensure a secure and transparent process.
+We’ll soon release a limited collection of 50 exclusive NFTs, each granting lifetime access to our software.
+Once these NFTs are available, the trial license key will no longer be valid.
+We have no plans to create additional NFTs, making these 50 lifetime licenses truly unique.

+This project is a hobby, and we comply with Dutch tax laws by reporting earnings under "Other Income" (Overige Inkomsten).
+Stay tuned for more details!

 ## ChatuRec Supported Websites